swaroopg92/penpa-edit/README.md

 		* Pressing Export button also automatically copies the output string to the clipboard.

 ### Load
-* This function is a solution for "URL too long Error"
+* This function is a solution for "URL too long Error".
 * If the puzzle is too big and contains a lot of elements, it generates a big URL and the size is limited by the internet.
 In order to address this issue, one can use this Load button option to copy the big URL and click "Load URL" button.
 * Basically, one can share the "Long URL" and ask the user to copy paste in the "Load" button and load the puzzle locally into Penpa.